jacurtis813/web_portfolio_2.0/README.md

 ---

 ## About Me
 Hi, I’m Justin Curtis.
-I love building, tinkering, and learning—whether it’s hands-on hardware repairs, exploring new software, or crafting tools and workflows.
-This portfolio started as a fun side project and grew into my digital playground for sharing skills and ideas.
+I am a tech-nerd, and I have an absolute passion for creating, building and tinkering.
+Taking an idea and bring it to life. jac_terminal_portfolio is just a result of my own curiosity and fun.

+- JAC